 This feature is available in Chocolatey Central Management starting with version 0.11.0.

-All Computers present in Chocolatey Central Management are automatically added to a system managed group named All Computers (Automatic Group).
+All Computers present in Chocolatey Central Management are automatically added to a System Managed Group named All Computers (Automatic Group).
 This Group can not be edited or deleted.
+It will have a blue lock icon next to the name in the table.
+Hovering over this lock icon will display a tooltip with more information.

 The All Computers (Automatic Group) on the Groups page with an arrow pointing to the Group in the table